ioi-israel/server-setup/README.md

 # Todo

 ## General todo
-* Collect auxiliary scripts into the `server_utils` repository, refer to it here and include it in the automatic script.
 * Documentation about requests.
 Note the `GitoliteRequest.py` script needs to know the path to the requests directory separately, because it is run by a different user.
 Add the main user to the `gitolite3` group.
 * Documentation about NFS locks and safety, both in the requests directory and in the repositories directory.
 * Documentation about `MakeRequest`.